If Millions Are Unemployed, Then Why Can’t Companies Find Workers?admin

 Nonetheless, there is still quite a long way until large-scale automation may take the place of human labor.
 Rather than replacing human jobs, we have seen that automation tends to transform the job rather than fully replace it – if and when we bring in the robots, this will only create a new type of demand for people that can run and maintain the machinery.
 However, even that seems more like a science-fiction scenario than a feasible reality to small restaurants, simple farms, and local producers.

-It seems that a much more complex solution is needed: something that can simultaneously address both business and human needs.
+It seems that a much more complex solution is needed: something that can simultaneously address both businesses and human needs.
 Amidst these times of (economic) uncertainty, aid and well-thought reform could keep the industry going, whilst making it all the more attractive to existing or future workers.